AdritRao/Blinkr/README.md

 ```

 ## Final Step - Running the code on the Jetson Nano
 Download the code from this Repo and save it onto your Jetson Nano.
-Navigate to the LX Terminal and then to the folder.
+Open the LX Terminal and then navigate to the folder.
 Then write this to see the code in action:
 ```
   python3 blinkr.py
 ```